Applying For A License - As Easy As 1-2-3

-The application process for all big game species is the same, but for the purpose of this article we’ll focus on elk.
+The application process for all big game species is very similar, but for the purpose of this article, we’ll focus on elk.

-At this point, you are ready to change the Game Management Unit(s) you determined during your hunt planning work into a hunt code and specific season date to hunt.
+At this point, you are ready to determine the hunt code associated with the Game Management Unit(s) and dates/seasons you decided on during your hunt planning work.
 Each hunt code designates a specific species, sex, season, and method of take.
 The first step to find your hunt code is to look at the Unit Tables in the brochure.
-Each species has it’s own unit table, so be sure you’re looking at the elk seasons.
+Each species has its own unit table, so be sure you’re looking at the elk seasons.

 Under the heading, ‘Unit’, you’ll find the Game Management Unit (GMU) that you want to hunt.
 The next column titled, ‘Valid Units’, will tell you how many other units you can hunt in a specific season with the same license.
 Some unit codes may list several units in the box, others may list only one.
 You’ll also see a column labeled ‘Dates,’ which indicates the dates of the season; ‘Sex,’ the sex for which you are hunting and finally the ‘Hunt Code’.
-You may notice either a ‘+’ or an ‘*’ next to sex for certain hunt codes.
-The ‘+’ indicates licenses that require 6 or more preference points in order for a resident applicant to draw that license.
-The ‘*’ indicates licenses that were remaining following the draw in the previous license year.
-These were considered the leftover licenses for that license year.
+You may notice a ‘+’ next to sex for certain hunt codes.
+The ‘+’ indicates hunt codes for which an average of at least 6 preference points are needed for a resident to draw that license.

-Let’s say you want to hunt in GMU 77 during the first rifle season for either a bull or a cow.
-The hunt code for this is E-E-075-01-R. That’s ‘E-E’ for either sex, a bull or a cow, ‘075’ because you can hunt in any of 5 units with the same tag (75, 77, 78, 751, 771), ‘01’ for the first rifle season, and ‘R’ for rifle.
+Let’s say you want to hunt on public land in GMU 171 during the first rifle season for either a bull or a cow.
+The hunt code for this is E-E-006-01-R. That’s ‘E-E’ for either sex, a bull or a cow, ‘006’ because you can hunt in any of 5 units with the same tag (6,16,17,161,171), ‘01’ for the first rifle season, and ‘R’ for rifle.
 The unit table for this hunt looks like this: